hatched/popup-plugin/README.md

 Notes
 ----
 *   Can be plugged into anything that is a plugin host that has a UI representation
+*   hideOn and showOn follow a similar syntax to widget-autohide

 Dependencies
 ----